ibm-cloud-docs/instructlab/data-generate.md

     {: screen}

 1. Check the details of your data generation.
 Include the ID for the data.
+The state is `queued`, then `running`.
+Wait for the state to be `completed`.
     ```sh
     ibmcloud ilab data get --id DATA_ID
     ```